BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Lovinaadepoju/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15703459&assignment_repo_type=AssignmentRepo)
 # SE-DAY5-Technical-Writing
 ## 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?
+ANSWER:  Understanding your audience’s expertise level e.g. tech experts versus regular folks, shapes the way you present technical information.
+If you are addressing tech experts you are free to use industrial terminology and technical terms without struggling with so much explanation as they understand the technical language.
+For the Regular folks, this may not be the same as you will have to break it down to the level they will understand.
+The information has to be as simple as possible.
+There will not be any need to use technical terms as you are speaking to novice in the industry.
+Here, use of visuals will be more explanatory.
 ## 2. What are some strategies to tailor your content to different audience types?
+ANSWER: The following are some strategies to tailor content to different audience types:
+-
 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?